tiagoazeved0/tiagoazeved0/README.md

-👋 Hi, I’m Tiago Azevedo, and I'm currently working as a Automation Engineer @ Axians!
+👋 Hi, I’m Tiago Azevedo, and I'm currently working as a Automation Engineer @ SpriteCloud !

 🌱 I’m currently working with Java and Javascript, using Selenium, Karate, Cypress, Cucumber.